gg9192/MMG_Mobile_computing/backend/README.md

 PARAMS:
 maxtokens: the max tokens in the response from gpt, this is on their API.
 We simply forward this to their API.
 We can use this to limit costs

-prompt: the pormpt for GPT. this is simmilar to llama, as preston has said.
+prompt: the pormpt for GPT. this is similar to llama, as preston has said.
+See the example